-Some things that are clear are:
+Some things that are clear from these guides are:

 We need to be more efficient with, and manage water better, especially when it comes to water use in agriculture and for industry & power generation.

-- Food – factors such as degradation of land and erosion of topsoil, a lack of water for irrigation, and poverty in developing countries could impact the extent to which we produce food in the future.
+Factors such as degradation of land and erosion of topsoil, a lack of water for irrigation, and poverty in developing countries could impact the extent to which we produce food in the future.

-- Energy – we will have more energy in the future, but it’s a question of how much is produced and by which methods i.e. fossil fuels vs renewables.
+We will have more energy in the future, but it’s a question of how much is produced, where it’s produced, and by which methods i.e. fossil fuels vs renewables.

-- Arable Land & Topsoil – we are already near capacity with using total arable land available in developed countries, and topsoil has around 60 harvests left on average.
+We are already near capacity with using total arable land available in developed countries, and topsoil might have around 60 harvests left on average.

-- Breathable Air – oxygen production by phytoplankton (influenced by the temperature of the ocean), and air pollution are critical to having breathable air in the future.
+Oxygen production by phytoplankton (influenced by the temperature of the ocean), and air pollution are critical to having breathable air in the future.

-- Metals, Minerals & Precious Metals – similar to fossil fuels, these resources are showing signs of having decades or even hundreds of years of supplies left.
+Similar to fossil fuels, these resources are showing signs of having decades or even hundreds of years of supplies left.

 Environmental Degradation, & Environmental Sustainability In The Future